blacklightpy/vaultofknowledge/World Building/Science and Engineering/Mathematics/Computer Science/Operating Systems/UNIX and Linux/Linux/User Space/Initialization Systems/systemd.md

 systemd also depends on "GNU glibc" as the system C library (`libc`), so it does not run on systems that use other libc implementations like "musl".

+The core utilities provided by systemd are:
+- `systemd`, the service manager,
+- `systemctl`, the shell to control or query systemd, and
+- `systemd-analyze` to identify systemd performance statistics.

+Some of the common daemons included by systemd are: `journald`, `udevd`, `localed`, `logind`, `homed`, `networkd`, `firewalld`, `resolved`, `systemd-boot`, `systemd-bsod`, `timedated`, `timesyncd`, `systemd-tmpfiles`, etc.

+systemd also includes related libraries and command line utilities such as `libudevd` and `journalctl`.

+## Units
+In systemd, daemons are described using plain text "unit" files.
+The syntax of unit files is declarative, and is inspired by .INI files used in Microsoft Windows.

+The different types of unit files are: `.service`, `.socket`, `.device`, `.mount`, `.automount`, `.swap`, `.target`, `.path`, `.timer`, `.snapshot`, `.slice`, `.scope`, etc.

-# Targets
+## Targets
 Unlike the previously popular SysVInit which uses numbered "runlevels" to describe system states, systemd uses named "targets" to describe system states.
 Rather than using the `/etc/inittab` file to describe runlevels, systemd uses separate appropriately named files ending in `.target` to specify targets.
 For compatibility with SysVInit style runlevels, there are targets that are named `runlevelX.target`.

-# Units
-In systemd, daemons are described using plain text "unit" files.
-The syntax of unit files is declarative, and is inspired by .INI files used in Microsoft Windows.

-The different types of unit files are: `.service`, `.socket`, `.device`, `.mount`, `.automount`, `.swap`, `.target`, `.path`, `.timer`, `.snapshot`, `.slice`, `.scope`, etc.

-# Use of Control Groups
+## Use of Control Groups
 Systemd makes use of [[control groups]] using the following types of units:
 - Services / .service units (Encapsulates processes started and stopped by systemd)
 - Scopes / .scope units (Encapsulates processes started by arbitrary processes via fork())